 Ques.22.
 What is defect severity?

 Ans.
 Defect severity is the severity of the defect impacting the functionality.
-Based on the organisation we can different levels of defect severity ranging from minor to critical or show stopper.
+Based on the organisation, we can have different levels of defect severity ranging from minor to critical or show stopper.

 Ques.23.
 Give an example of Low priority-Low severity, Low priority-High severity, High priority-Low severity, High priority-High severity defects.